Scille/parsec-cloud/docs/rfcs/1013-parsec-account.md

 - `human_label: String`.
 Not used by Parsec Account but works as a quality-of-life feature to allow pre-filling human handle during enrollment.

+> [!NOTE]
-> Note: In the future we might want to support multiple emails for a given account.
+> In the future we might want to support multiple emails for a given account.
 > In such case the initial email would still be used as the main identifier, and we
 > would have an additional field containing the list of additional validated emails.